naveenkumarbv66/Local-Storage-React-Native/README.md

 # Local Storage (AsyncStorage + Encrypted Storage) for React Native

 This project includes:
-- A global AsyncStorage wrapper (`storage/asyncStorage`) for string, number, boolean, array.
+- A global AsyncStorage wrapper (`storage/asyncStorage`) for string, number, boolean, array, JSON.
 - A global Encrypted Storage wrapper (`storage/encryptedStorage`) for string, number, boolean, array, and JSON object.
+- An MMKV example screen (`storage/mmkvRC/MMKVReactNativeStorage.tsx`) for string, number, boolean, array, JSON.
 Simple test UIs are provided and accessible from the home screen.

 ## Prerequisites